 • you will receive a disability benefit based on your inability to do your job (as a nurse), AND

-• also work simultaneously in another job for an earned income (should you decide you can).
+• also earn an income from another job for an earned income (should you decide you can).

 In other words, you can continue to work in another occupation while receivingto show 3 important elements nurses need in their disability insurance disability benefits for the inability to do your job as a nurse.